scriptPilot/app-framework/README.md

 # App Framework
-**Does all the tricky stuff for you to develop, test, build and deploy iOS and Android like web applications.**
+:boom: **Does all the tricky stuff for you to develop, test, build and deploy iOS and Android like web applications.**

 ## Features
 > The power is under the hood - but for sure, we have a [Demo App](https://app-framework.scriptpilot.de/).